-10.3 - Motions in Writing
+10.2 - Motions in Writing

-Every motion shall be in writing if the Presiding Officer so desires it, and it shall be read by the Clerk before debate or vote.
-Oral motions shall be put by the Presiding Officer before debate or vote.
+Every motion shall be rendered in writing as ordered by the presiding officer and may be read by the clerk before debate or vote if so ordered by the presiding officer.
+All motions shall be put by the presiding officer prior to debate and prior to ordering the vote.

-10.4 - Vote Required for Adoption of Motions
+10.3 - Vote Required for Adoption of Motions